This post is sponsored by MM.LaFleur and contains affiliate links.

 And if you know someone who could use some fresh work-ready pieces – like a new graduate or a loved one who just got a new job promotion – MM.LaFleur allows you gift a Bento Box along with a gift card that they can use toward their purchase!

-What are your thoughts on MM.LaFleur’s Bento Box?
+What are your thoughts on MM.LaFleur’s clothing and their Bento Box?
 Have you tried another similar at-home personal styling service?